VRGsoftUA/swift-style-guide/README.markdown

 Use access control as the leading property specifier.
 The only things that should come before access control are the `static` specifier or attributes such as `@IBAction`, `@IBOutlet` and `@discardableResult`.

-Static `String` variables that are used for `NSNotification.Name` or `UserDefaults` keys should not be `private` or `fileprivate`, as in the case of limited access control there is a possibility of duplication in another places
+Static `String` variables that are used for `NSNotification.Name` or `UserDefaults` keys should not be `private` or `fileprivate`, as in the case of limited access control there is a possibility of duplication in another places.

 ## Control flow